rcarioto/RMISecurityScanner/README.md

 ### Command Line Options
 - `-H, --host HOST`: RMI server hostname or IP (required, or use --hosts-file)
-- `--hosts-file FILE`: File containing list of hosts (one per line, format: host:port or host)
+- `--hosts-file FILE`: File containing list of hosts (one per line, format: host:port or host).
+Hosts without ports will use the port from `-p` option
-- `-p, --port PORT`: RMI server port (default: 1099, ignored if hosts-file specifies ports)
+- `-p, --port PORT`: RMI server port (default: 1099, used for hosts without port in hosts-file)
 - `-s, --ssl`: Use SSL/TLS connection
 - `-t, --timeout SECONDS`: Connection timeout in seconds (default: 5)
 - `-u, --username USERNAME`: Single username to use for authentication